camicroscope/GSOC/README.md

 ***
 # Applying for GSOC

-Mentors and evaluators usually look for:
+Mentors and evaluators typically look for the following:

-* The proposal itself is clear relevant, and realistic.
+- The proposal is clear, relevant, and realistic.
-* The contrubutor has demonstrated that they have the relevant skills to complete the proposal.
+- The contributor has demonstrated the relevant skills to complete the proposal.
-* The contrubutor has shown an interest in open source, especially caMicroscope.
-This includes community involvement.
+- The contributor has shown an interest in open source, especially caMicroscope, including community involvement.

 ## Application Template

-The following Template is provided to help organize all required information for a successful GSOC application.
-While following this template is not required, please be sure that your application is complete.
+The following template is provided to help organize all required information for a successful GSOC application.
+While following this template is not required, ensure that your application is complete.

 **1) Project Title:**

-**2) Abstract / Project Summary**:
+**2) Abstract / Project Summary:**

 Summarize the project in your own words.